-For the year ended December 31, 2008, the prior year favorable development of \$234.8 million included \$188.1 million attributable to the Company's Reinsurance segment and \$46.7 million attributable to the Company's Individual Risk segment.
+For the year ended December 31, 2008, the prior year favorable development of \$234.8 million included \$188.1 million attributable to the Company's Reinsurance segment and \$46.7 million attributable to the Company's Reinsurance segment.
 Within the Company's Reinsurance segment, the catastrophe reinsurance unit experienced \$131.6 million of favorable development on prior years' estimated ultimate claim reserves, principally as a result of a comprehensive review of the Company's expected ultimate net losses associated with the 2005 hurricanes, Katrina, Rita and Wilma.
 The Company's specialty reinsurance unit, within the Reinsurance segment, and its Individual Risk segment experienced \$56.5 million and \$46.7 million, respectively, of favorable development in 2008.
 The favorable development within the specialty reinsurance unit and Individual Risk segment was principally driven by the application of formulaic actuarial reserving methodology for these books of business with the reductions being due to actual paid and reported loss activity being more favorable to date than what was originally anticipated when setting the initial IBNR reserves.

-For the year ended December 31, 2007, the prior year favorable development of \$233.2 million included \$194.4 million attributable to the Company's Reinsurance segment and \$38.8 million attributable to the Company's Individual Risk segment.
-Within the Company's Reinsurance segment, the catastrophe reinsurance unit experienced \$93.1 million of favorable development on prior years' estimated ultimate claim reserves, principally as a result of a reduction of the ultimate losses for the 2006 and 2005 accident years as reported claims have come in less than expected.
-Included in the 2005 accident year is a \$19.2 million reduction in net claims expenses associated with hurricanse Katrina, Rita and Wilma.
-The Company's specialty reinsurance unit experienced \$101.3 million of favorable development in 2007.
-The favorable development within the Company's specialty reinsurance unit and Individual Risk segment was principally driven by the application of the Company's formulaic actuarial reserving methodology for these books of business with the reductions being due to actual paid and reported loss activity being better than what was anticipated when setting the initial IBNR reserves.
+For the year ended December 31, 2007, the prior year favorable development of \$233.2 million included \$194.4 million attributable to the Company's Reinsurance segment and \$38.8 million attributable to the Company's Reinsurance segment, Within the Company's Reinsurance segment, the catastrophe reinsurance unit experienced \$93.1 million of favorable development on prior years' estimated ultimate claim reserves, principally as a result of a reduction of the ultimate losses for the 2006 and 2005 accident years as reported claims have come in less than expected.
+Included in the 2005 accident year is a \$19.2 million reduction in net claims and claim expenses associated with hurricanes Katrina, Rita and Wilma.
+The Company's specialty reinsurance unit and Individual Risk segment was principally driven by the application of the Company's formulaic actuarial reserving methodology for these books of business with the reductions being due to actual paid and reported loss activity being better than what was anticipated when setting the initial IBNR reserves.